Reconciliation Timeline: Key Moments

 2006 — The Close the Gap campaign for Indigenous health equality is developed following the release of the Social Justice Report 2005.
 Reconciliation Australia’s Reconciliation Action Plan program begins.

-2007 — Australia celebrates the 40th anniversary of the 1967 referendum.
-June: The Australian Government, led by Prime Minister John Howard, begins the Northern Territory Emergency Response.
+The Australian Government, led by Prime Minister John Howard, begins the Northern Territory Emergency Response, commonly called the Intervention.

 2008 — Prime Minister Kevin Rudd formally apologises to the Stolen Generations on behalf of the Australian Parliament.